NCAR/lrose-examples/tests/CIJenkins/README_CI_JENKINS.md

 command-line interface to jenkins ... build ... console ...

+Try running Jenkins as a container in Docker ...
 DONE.

-Try running Jenkins as a container in Docker ...
+Now, try Jenkins performing an lrose build inside a container.

 #### docker